Graduate Program in Health Management

 - Small class size: On average, 15 students enroll in the MBA/MPH program each year.
 The small class size both facilitates a collaborative and discussion-oriented classroom atmosphere and strengthens relationships between the peer group.

 - Career advice: Students can make use of career resources and counselors for general MBA and MPH students at the Haas School and the School of Public Health.

 - Strength and diversity of MPH program: The MPH program at Berkeley is one of the oldest in the country and is a consistent top-ten national program.
 The program is structured to provide an interdisciplinary and broad-based perspective on health and is composed of seven divisions: biostatistics, community health and human development, environmental health sciences, epidemiology, health policy and management, and infectious diseases.
 Dual degree students can take a broad array of MPH classes from those divisions that fit with their personal and professional interests.

-- Strength and depth of alumni network: With the dual degree program turning 27 in 2009, MBA/MPH alumni occupy leadership positions with some of foremost health industry employers.
+- Strength and depth of alumni network: With the dual degree program moving past its 30th year, MBA/MPH alumni occupy leadership positions with some of foremost health industry employers.
 In addition, due to the intentionally-small class size, many alumni feel strongly about their relationship with subsequent classes of MBA/MPH students.
 With a number of events structured around networking with alumni, MBA/MPH students have many opportunities to engage with program alumni.

 Associate Director, Graduate Program in Health Management